shakacode/react-webpack-rails-tutorial/README.md

 run into several issues with rendering the Jbuilder template from the controller.
 See the notes in this the example code for app/controllers/pages_controller.rb.

-The two critical things:

-1. Use `render_to_string` to create string of JSON.
-2. Be sure to call `respond_to` afterwards.

 Here's the samples of Jbuilder that we use:

 ### comments/_comment.json.jbuilder: